GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/overview.md

 the [design document](/docs/design-doc/overview).

-As described previously, the Glacier protocol involves putting bitcoins in cold storage, using multisignature security, with the keys stored only on paper.
+As described previously, the Glacier protocol involves securing bitcoins in cold storage, using multisignature security, with the keys stored only on paper.

 ## Eternally quarantined hardware

-This bulk of the Glacier protocol consists of ways to safeguard against theft of private keys due to malware infection.
-To accomplish this, Glacier uses eternally quarantined hardware.

-Quarantined hardware means
-we drastically limit the ways in which a piece of hardware interfaces with the outside world in order to prevent the transmission of sensitive data (e.g. private keys) or harmful data (e.g. malware).
-We consider all interfaces -- network, USB, printer, and so on -- because any of them might be used to transmit malware or private keys.
+Eternally quarantined hardware is hardware with drastically limited interfaces with the outside world.
+This prevents the transmission of sensitive or harmful data, for example, private keys or malware.
+All interfaces are considered, including network, USB and printer, because all may be used to transmit data.

-Eternally quarantined
-hardware means we use factory-new hardware for this purpose (to minimize risk of prior malware infection), and never lift the quarantine.
-The quarantine is permanent because any malware infection which does somehow get through the quarantine might wait indefinitely for an opportunity to use an available interface (e.g. the Internet, if a quarantined laptop is later used to access the web).
-Eternal quarantining renders the hardware essentially useless for anything else but executing this protocol.
+To ensure hardware is eternally quarantined, factory-new hardware is used to minimize the risk of prior malware infection.
+This hardware must be permanantly quarantined, effectively rendering it useless for anything other than executing the protocol.
+The quarantine is *strictly* permanent because any malware infection which gets through the quarantine may wait indefinitely for an opportunity to use an available interface, for example, if a quarantined laptop is later used to access the web.

 ## Parallel hardware stacks